ezsystems/commerce-documentation/docs/guide/econtent/econtent_cookbook/econtent_how_to_import_products/importing_products_api.md

 A category has `class_id` = 1.

-Categories are used to group products by setting the `parent_id` of the products to the `node_id` of the category.
+Categories are used to group products by setting the `parent_id` of the product to the `node_id` of the category.
-The root node of the tree is 2 (the parent of first category)
+The root node of the tree is 2 (the parent of the first category).

 For example: